SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/MediaOps_Concepts/MediaOps_ProfileConfig.md

 # MediaOps Profile Configuration

 For operators (or automatic orchestration scripts) to configure resources correctly, it is possible to save configuration parameters values on jobs and/or nodes.
 Depending on the type of resource (or resource pool) added it is possible to define what type of parameters are expected.
-This can also be defined on workflow level.
-Once a job is created, it will be needed to provide a value for every parameter (unless it is defined as optional) on job and/or node level.
+This can be defined on workflow and job level.
+Once a job is created, it will be needed to provide a value for every parameter (unless it is defined as optional).
 When you have configuration parameters on different nodes that have to match the same value, it is possible to use placeholders on those to point to a parameter value on job level.

 ## Profile parameters and definitions

 The first step will be to create [Profile parameters](https://docs.dataminer.services/user-guide/Standard_Apps/SRM/srm_concepts/srm_definitions.html#profile-parameter) and [Profile definitions](https://docs.dataminer.services/user-guide/Standard_Apps/SRM/srm_concepts/srm_definitions.html#profile-definition).
+The profile definition is a logical group of parameters that we will link later to our jobs or nodes within the job.

 > [!TIP]
-> Only define the parameters that can differentiate between jobs to keep the configuration work minimal for operators.
+> Define only parameters that can differentiate between jobs to keep the configuration work minimal for operators.
 Make sure your profile parameters are easy to understand for operators.
 For example, video formats (e.g. 1080p, 1080i, 720p, ...) are more intuitive compared to defining BW that is needed on network level and the BW could be calculated based on the video format used.
 However, when capacity management is needed on a resource, then you need to define the capacity parameter on the corresponding node.

 ## Profile instances or presets